btc-ag/service-idl/CONTRIBUTING.md

 Ensure proper formatting of all files.
 For Java and Xtend, use the Eclipse formatter.

+Use the following workspace settings for the Java formatter, which are used by the Xtend formatter:
+* Tab policy: Spaces only
+* Indentation size: 4

+Unfortunately, they cannot be set in the project settings as of Xtend 2.14 (see https://bugs.eclipse.org/bugs/show_bug.cgi?id=405956).

 Currently, this is not automatically checked and it is hard to check this manually, so please handle this responsibly.

 ### Xtend code style